Citrrus/JIRA-Android/README.md

 # Android Bootstrap App

-This repository contains the source code for the [Android Bootstrap](http://www.androidbootstrap.com/) Android app available soon from [Google Play](https://play.google.com/store/apps/details?id=com.donnfelker.android.bootstrap).
+This repository contains the source code for the [Android Bootstrap](http://www.androidbootstrap.com/) Android app available from [Google Play](https://play.google.com/store/apps/details?id=com.donnfelker.android.bootstrap).

 Please see the [issues](https://github.com/donnfelker/android-bootstrap/issues) section to report any bugs or feature requests and to see the list of known issues.